-Summer Vacation: Don't Blow Your Money!
+Summer Vacation: Hang Onto Your Money!

 Let's face it - it's hard these days to make big money during summer.
 Unemployment rates are still high enough that many students end up with a summer full of only part-time or occasional work.
 And wages are often low for student jobs, especially if your province has a low minimum or "training wage."